SAP-samples/teched2022-AD160/exercises/3_ImportSampleProcess/Acquire-project-store.md

 ## Summary<a name="summary"></a>

-You've now acquired Invoice Sample Process from the SAP Build Process Automation Store.
+You have now acquired Invoice Sample Process from the SAP Build Process Automation Store.

 Continue to - [Exercise 4 - Trigger Process](../4_TriggerProcess/Create-API-Trigger.md)